se-edu/addressbook-level4/docs/DeveloperGuide.md

 Given below is a quick overview of each component.

 > Tip: The `.pptx` files used to create diagrams in this document can be found in the [diagrams](diagrams/) folder.
+> To update a diagram, modify the diagram in the pptx file, select the objects of the diagram, and choose `Save as picture`.

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/address/MainApp.java).
 It is responsible for,